MarcSzafraniec/MarcSzafraniec.github.io/TFCuda.md

   * Don't take the last version (take like 367) because it isn't stable yet.

-  * AT LEAST check with the command nvidia-smi: if not found, not good
+  * AT LEAST check with the command `nvidia-smi`: if not found, not good